srinivma1/ocp4-upi-helpernode/quickstart.md

 > **NOTE** If you want to use static ips follow [this guide](qs-static.md)

+Use packet.net to create bare metal server.
+I used c2.medium.x86 in Amsterdam region to create bare metal server.

 To start login to your virtualization server / hypervisor

 ```